 So we implemented Continuous Integration.
 It gives us the confidence to deliver – great!
 Though, we are in a suboptimal situation.
 We do not yet have all the benefits that Continuous Integration should provide.
 How can we get the most out of it?
 Which additional practices are we missing and should we acquire?
 How can we raise the bar?

 When we Commit Frequently we reduce the size of our changes.
-Merge conflicts are least likely and broken builds are infrequent.
+Merge conflicts are unlikely and broken builds are infrequent.

 It also reduces risks.
 If the build happens to break, it is fairly easy to find the root cause because the changeset is so small.
 Probably also, because we only introduced the failing change just minutes ago.
 We still have enough context to fix the build readily.
 Getting the build back to green within ten minutes becomes attainable.